jhmilan/mandrill-webhooks-laravel/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+### This is still under development, please do not use

 Just a simple package to integrate Mandrill webhooks in your Laravel application.
 Based on [this great post][link-cult] by [Philip Brown][link-philip] and this about [creating laravel packages][link-creating-laravel-packages] by [Cristian Tăbăcitu][link-tabacitu]